kevcjones/plugin-scss/README.md

 Originally forked from [plugin-sass](https://github.com/mobilexag/plugin-sass)

 [SystemJS](https://github.com/systemjs/systemjs)
-[SASS](http://sass-lang.com) loader plugin.
+[SCSS](http://sass-lang.com) loader plugin.
 Can easily be installed with [jspm](http://jspm.io) package manager.

 ```sh
 $ jspm install scss=github:KevCJones/plugin-scss
 ```

-We made the decision that it was unlikely that plugin-sass would ever merge our changes back into the plugin-sass.
+We made the decision that it was unlikely that plugin-sass team would ever merge our changes back into the plugin-sass.
 They have a fundamental differece in use.
 Plugin-sass is cleaner if all you want to do is load your styles into the head block.
-However we had a very different need.
+However we had a very different use case.

 We wanted to transpile our .scss content and return the css as a string so that we could inject it where ever we please.
 In particular, we wanted to inject into Angular 2's styles decorator.